The ULTIMATE Stock Tank Pool DIY Setup Guide (3 easy steps)!

 Step 2: Install the filter pump

-One of the most important ways to keep your pool looking clean and feeling fresh all summer is to add a filter pump from Intex.
-It’s the perfect solution because it filters debris and circulates water.
-Designed for above ground pools, this pump is a fairly simple DIY to install in a stock tank pool with just four simple parts from Amazon.
-For detailed instructions, see the video and parts list below!
+One of the most important ways to keep your pool looking clean and feeling fresh all summer is to add a cartridge filter pump.
+It’s filters debris and circulates water.
+Designed for above ground pools, these pumps are a simple DIY to install on a stock tank pool with the Starter Kit from Swimmly.
+For more info, see the parts list below!

 Step 3: Keep your water clear and blue all summer!